The Cohomology Annihilator of a Curve Singularity: One Dimensional Gorenstein Rings

 As stated in the introduction, the starting point of this project was an observation due to Ragnar-Olaf Buchweitz on the relation between codimensions of the Jacobian ideal and the cohomology annihilator ideal.

 Let $R$ be a equicharacteristic complete Noetherian local ring with coefficient field $k$.
 Then, by Cohen's Structure Theorem $R$ is isomorphic to a ring of the form $k[\![ x_1, \ldots, x_n]\!]/(f_1, \ldots, f_m)$.
 The ideal generated by all maximal minors of the Jacobian matrix - whose entries are given by the partial derivatives $\partial f_j/ \partial x_i$ - is called the Jacobian ideal $J_R$ of $R$.
-If we assume that $(f_1, \ldots, f_m)$ form a regular sequence so that $R$ is a complete intersection ring, then $J_R$ is contained in the cohomology annihilator $\ca(R)$ \cite[Corollary 7.8.7.]{B}.
+If we assume that $f_1, \ldots, f_m$ form a regular sequence so that $R$ is a complete intersection ring, then $J_R$ is contained in the cohomology annihilator $\ca(R)$ \cite[Corollary 7.8.7.]{B}.
 For the case $m = 1$, that is the hypersurface case, this follows from Remark \ref{twoperiodicityremark}.
-Also, see \cite{W} and \cite{ITJac} defines the Jacobian ideal for a larger family of rings and they prove that the Jacobian ideal is still contained in the cohomology annihilator in this case.
+In \cite{ITJac}, authors define the Jacobian ideal for a larger family of rings and they prove that the Jacobian ideal is still contained in the cohomology annihilator in this case.

 From now on, let us assume that $R = k[\![x,y]\!]/(f)$ is the coordinate ring of a hypersurface singularity.
 We have the containments